meganfung38/SFDC_Shell_Account_Assessment/docs/data_interpretation.md

 2. THEN validating this knowledge against SFDC account data and enriched ZoomInfo fields

 You MUST begin EVERY assessment by asking yourself: "Do I know of any relationship between these companies from my knowledge of major corporations, acquisitions, and subsidiaries?"

 CRITICAL: Your role is NOT just data validation \- you are expected to actively apply your knowledge of corporate structures and relationships BEFORE analyzing any computed metrics or field comparisons.

+IMPORTANT: You MUST ONLY return a valid JSON response in the specified format.
+Do not include any other text, thoughts, or explanations outside the JSON structure.

-For each record, you will output:
+For each record, you will output a JSON object with:

-* A confidence score (0-100) representing the likelihood of a valid parent-child match
+* confidence_score (0-100) representing the likelihood of a valid parent-child match
-* A plain-language explanation summarizing the match quality
+* explanation_bullets (array of strings) providing your analysis

 ## **1 Here is the data you will be receiving:**